 the JDBC driver will be placed in the directory

-Install the newly created JDBC driver as you would a binary
+Install the newly created JDBC driver as you would install a

 Section 3.2, “Installing the Driver and Configuring the